-After running your business for years, you know how important it is to have the right employees on your team.
+After running your company for years, you know how important it is to have the right employees on your team.
 You need to recruit and hire Benin employees you can trust to build your company, but you also need to stay compliant throughout the hiring process.
 It can prove difficult to find the time to hire and learn Benin’s employment compliance laws when you’re also trying to handle a global expansion.

 Globalization Partners makes it easy to expand to new countries through our suite of global expansion services.
 We offer Benin hiring outsourcing services to companies that need to recruit new employees or require an easy way to onboard their preferred candidates.
 We’ll also act as the Employer of Record, so all compliance will fall on our shoulders instead of yours.

 The recruiting process often depends on whether you want to hire individuals in the country or expats.
 Although Benin is primarily a French-speaking nation, people speak local languages, which can make communication a challenge.
 Always ask someone about their preferred language before interviewing them so you can have a translator available.

 If you want to advertise to local French speakers, the best places are local and national newspapers such as “L’Autre Quotidien” and “La Nation.”
 Job sites including Career Jet, Overseas Jobs, Go Abroad, and LinkedIn are great places to find expats looking for jobs.
 Other international job sites, such as Glassdoor, are also good places to advertise if you have the people available to review numerous applications.